 Cape Cod, Massachusetts

 - Cape Cod Museum of Natural History.
-Hands on for kids plus walking trails and osprey nest.
+Hands-on for kids, plus walking trails and an osprey nest.
 In Brewster.
 Good for a fair weather day.
-There are good trails, birds and lots of interesting stuff to learn for all ages. http://www.ccmnh.org/
+There are good trails, birds, and lots of interesting stuff to learn for all ages. http://www.ccmnh.org/

 - Nickerson State Park in Brewster.
 Swim and enjoy the day in the beautiful water of Cliff Pond.
-Kayak here too.
+Kayak here, too, as well as access to the CCRT and trails within the park.
 Day admission.
-Camping in park too, reserve online 6 months ahead of desired time. https://www.mass.gov/locations/nickerson-state-park
+Camping in a park, too, reserve online 6 months ahead of the desired time. https://www.mass.gov/locations/nickerson-state-park

 - Camping in Sweetwater Forest http://www.sweetwaterforest.com/

-- Morris Island – Monomoy National Wildlife Refuge Visitor Center, Hike down to the beach and relax, hike around the island (around 5 miles) but only at low tide unless you want to swim around it or get stranded.
+- Morris Island – Monomoy National Wildlife Refuge Visitor Center, Hike down to the beach and relax, hike around the island (around 5 miles), but only at low tide unless you want to swim around it or get stranded.
 Visit the visitor center.
-You can see quite a ways at low tide and a clear day.
+You can see quite a way at low tide and on a clear day.
 Birds to watch too.
-Binoculars nice to use here too.
+Binoculars are nice to use here, too.
 Very interesting. https://www.fws.gov/refuge/Monomoy/

-- On the way back to Light House Beach, detour slightly to see the marker for Samuel De Chaplaine and read the history, whom Lake Champlain in Vermont/NY is named after.
+- On the way back to Light House Beach, detour slightly to see the marker for Samuel De Champlain and read the history, after whom Lake Champlain in Vermont/NY is named.
 Around 608 Stage Harbor Road, Chatham. https://www.nps.gov/caco/learn/historyculture/samuel-de-champlain.htm

-- Then go up route 28 to the Chatham Fish Pier.
-Park at top and walk down to the pier.
+- Then go up Route 28 to the Chatham Fish Pier.
+Park at the top and walk down to the pier.
 Watch fish bring unloaded, watch for seals in the water. https://www.chatham-ma.gov/chatham-fish-pier

 - Chatham Marconi Maritime Museum, tour this amazing museum.
 They received the Titanic’s SOS here and so much more history.
 A must see! https://www.chathammarconi.org/